FinweLtd/orion360-sdk-basic-hello-ios/README.md

 	NSString\* path = \[\[NSBundle mainBundle\] pathForResource:@"license.key.lic" ofType:nil\];
 	NSURL *licenseURL = \[NSURL fileURLWithPath:path\];

 For Swift projects you need to create bridging header.
 Please follow Step 9.
-(For Objective-C projects, skip Step 9 and jump to Step 10 to learn how you can acquire Orion360 SDK.)
+(For Objective-C projects, skip Step 9 and jump to Step 10 to learn how you can acquire Orion360 SDK Basic license file.)

 ## Objective-C bridging header for Swift projects